How to Get the Most Out of Your Lawn Mower Battery

 - Store Your Battery in a Battery Box

 A battery box will help protect your battery from exterior damage.
 It also keeps it sealed off from corrosive or flammable materials and will collect contaminants in the case of a spill.
 The NOCO Group U1 Battery Box is sized for U1-size batteries found in most lawnmowers and includes holes to accommodate charger cables.

 Be sure to place your battery on a charger to maintain its charge.

-If you're having trouble starting up your mower after storing it for the off-season, read "Why Won't My Riding Lawn Mower Start After the Winter?" for additional troubleshooting tips.
+If you're having trouble starting up your mower after storing it for the off-season, read our blog "Why Won't My Riding Lawn Mower Start After the Winter?" for more troubleshooting tips.
 If you still can't get it started, bring the battery to your nearest Batteries Plus and have it tested for free.

 Looking for a replacement battery?
 Our blog entitled "How Do I Know What Kind of Lawn Mower Battery I Need?" will tell you everything you need to know.